 Note: These specifications assume a 200 lb pilot and an 85 hp Hummel Engine operating on grass

-We have two book recommendations that you need to read before taking the leap into an aircraft purchase:
+Check out this article that you need to read before taking the leap into an aircraft purchase: The Pros and Cons of Renting Versus Owning an Aircraft